spencerjauslander/mta-transit-performance/README.md

 * [Subway Incidents Causing Delays](https://data.ny.gov/Transportation/MTA-Subway-Delay-Causing-Incidents-Beginning-2020/g937-7k7c)
 * [On-Time-Performance](https://data.ny.gov/Transportation/MTA-Subway-Terminal-On-Time-Performance-Beginning-/f6rf-2a3t)

-Initial questions/insights
+Research questions:

-* Which line is the worst, based on delay rate and OTP?
-Why is a particular line the worse?
-What is the potential correlation between delay rates and OTP?
+* Which line performs worst by delay rate and on-time performance (OTP), and what factors contribute to this?
-* Which year was the best/worst, based on delays?
-Potential reasons why some years are better/worse?
+* Which year performed best and worst by delay rate, and what factors are associated with this?
-* Which month is, on average, the worst, based on delays?
-Potential reasons why months are worse?
+* Which months are least reliable on average, and what factors are associated with this?
-* Which incidents happen the most and which cause the most delays?
+* Which incident categories occur most frequently, and which cause the greatest delays?

 Notes